A Step-by-Step Guide to How To Become a CFO

 Step 5: Advanced Education

-Increasingly job boards for C-level Executives require advanced degrees such as an MBA programme or Master’s degree.
+Increasingly, job boards for C-level executives require advanced degrees such as an MBA programme or a master’s degree.

 Some organisations also fund their C-suite’s education.
 In the later stages of one’s career, a Master’s degree is beneficial, ideally coupled with the relevant experience.